HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   )
 }}

+In 2025, about 35% of mobile inputs receive their accessible names from `<label>`, up from 32% in 2024.
+This is a positive trend.

+We also saw a modest 2% reduction in inputs deriving accessible names only from placeholder text.
+Placeholder text is less reliable and not a substitute for labels.
+However, the proportion of inputs lacking accessible names altogether remained unchanged from last year, indicating ongoing accessibility gaps.

+The 2025 data shows incremental improvement in `label` usage.
+It also underscores the need to continue expanding proper labeling practices to achieve full accessibility compliance and usability.

 ### `placeholder` attribute

 The placeholder attribute provides a hint or example of the expected input format inside a form field.
 But it should never replace the `<label>` element as the accessible name for that input.
 Placeholder text disappears as soon as the user starts typing, making it unavailable for reference.